 As you can see, this is a difficult position for anyone to be in, and law enforcement knows this.
 With this being the case, contacting the defense attorneys at Joslyn Law Firm as soon after arrest as possible can help them immediately work towards a favorable resolution.

-Your qualified DUI lawyer in Columbus OH will be able to investigate the initial traffic stop, the breath or blood test given and the rest of the relevant factors of the case in order to develop a defense that helps you refute the claims.
+Your qualified DUI lawyer in Cincinnati OH will be able to investigate the initial traffic stop, the breath or blood test given and the rest of the relevant factors of the case in order to develop a defense that helps you refute the claims.
 They will search out every possible avenue when attempting to find holes in the prosecution's case, doing everything necessary to put you in a defensible position.

 Joslyn Law Firm is dedicated to fighting for the most favorable outcome in a given case, not simply pursuing the easiest.
 The legal system and Mayors Courts will not do any favors for individuals who have failed chemical tests, and the attorneys know that this is a fragile situation that needs to be approached accordingly.

 Call (513) 339-6289 or send an online message to schedule a free and confidential consultation to go over your high alcohol content test results with the attorneys at Joslyn Law Firm today.
 Our firm proudly represents individuals and families throughout Cincinnati, Hamilton, Middletown, Lebanon, Sharonville, Blue Ash, Fairfield, Mason and Oxford, among many others throughout Central Ohio.

 Information Center for Ohio High Alcohol Content OVI

 - High Test DUI under Ohio Law

 - Implied Consent Laws in Ohio for Alcohol Content Testing

 - How to Find an Attorney After Blowing High for DUI